The English version is now avaiable for purchase!

 Stromboli erupted on Sunday, October 9th, 2022, with a large ash cloud and a flow of lava that reached the sea.
 Due to this event, the civil protection authorities in Italy have issued an Orange Warning alert (the second highest on the volcano warning scale) and boaters should stay well away from the coast around the Sciara del Fuoco, as indicated in the guide.

 The beautiful grottoes of the Aeolian Islands are the site of intense boat traffic even through there are regulations that prohibit entering or going near them.
 Since 2020 floating barriers have been placed each summer blocking the entrances.
 Swimmers and boaters must stay at least 150 meters away from the grottoes and the steep cliffs surrounding them (Local Regulation n.
-28/2019 and 10/2020).
+20/2020).
 It is forbidden to swim, fish or go near the grottoes in any way due to risk of rock slides.

 The coasts of the Aeolian Islands are subject to rock slides and these regulations have the intention to protect our safety by not allowing boats or people to enter potentially dangerous areas.
 In addition, these regulations have an added benefit in that they protect these unique marine habitats.